-In the post below, we'll get to the bottom of all this.
-We'll go through all the pros and cons of each, compare them, come to a conclusive answer, and then share some of our favorite products.
+In the article below, we’ll get to the bottom of all this.
+We’ll go through all the pros and cons of each, compare shaving cream vs shaving soap, come to a conclusive answer, and then I’ll share some of my favorite products.

 You ready?
 We’ll start with…